nikbaya/ldscsim/README.md

 #### Modeling population stratification
 After calculating the matrix product of genotypes and SNP effects, it is possible to add population stratification.
-Population stratification is a term added to the phenotype, which is the linear combination of covariates scaled by given coefficients.
+Population stratification is a term added to the phenotype, which is the linear combination of covariates scaled by coefficients provided by the user (if not provided, they are assumed to be 1).
 <br>

 ## Getting started